Home > How to Tips

 If you prefer a text guideline, you can follow the steps below.

-1. Check the processor in the Apple menu > About This Mac to see if you have an Apple Silicon chip on your Mac such as M1, M2, M3 or M4.
+1. Check the processor in the Apple menu > About This Mac to see if you have an Apple Silicon chip on your Mac, such as M1, M2, M3, or M4.

 2. After installing iBoysoft NTFS for Mac or any other programs requiring macOS kernel extensions, click Open Security Preferences when you see a System Extension Blocked pop-up.
-If you inadvertently click the Ignore button to dismiss the pop-up, you can also find the Privacy & Security (Gatekeeper) settings in the Apple logo > System Preferences.

 Allow system extensions for iBoysoft NTFS for Mac

-4. Click Enable System Extensions.
+4. Click Enable System Extensions and enter your admin password.

-enable system extensions button in macOS Ventura
+enable system extensions

-5. When the pop-up shows "To enable system extensions, you need to modify your security settings in the Recovery environment", click the Shutdown button to turn off your Mac.
+5. When the pop-up shows "To enable system extensions, you need to modify your security settings in the Recovery environment", click the Shut Down button to turn off your Mac.

 6. When your Mac is completely off, press and hold the power switch (Touch ID) until it says "Loading up startup options".

-7. Click Options and then click Continue to boot the M1, M2, M3, M4 Mac to macOS Recovery Mode
+7. Click Options and then click Continue to boot the M1, M2, M3, or M4 Mac to macOS Recovery Mode

 Boot an Apple silicon Mac to Recovery Mode